Chinese Food

 3. Boil peanuts until tender (30 minutes to 1 hour).

 4. Soak mushrooms until soft.
-Clean and cut off stalks.
-Stir-fry with a little liquid from stew.
-Set aside in bowl.
+Clean and trim stalks.
+Cut into 2 or 3 pieces.
+Stir-fry with a little liquid from pork stew.

-6. Chop up dried radish finely and stir-fry with some 1/2 teaspoon sugar and garlic.
+6. Chop up dried radish finely and stir-fry with 1/2 teaspoon sugar and garlic.

 7. Stir-fry spring onions until fragrant.

-9. In a large wok or bowl, add rice, then add spring onions, radish, shrimp, peanuts.
-Mix together well.
+9. To a large wok or bowl, add rice, peanuts, radish, shrimp, spring onions, a little liquid from the stew mixture and 2 tablespoons of oil.
+Mix well.

-1. Rinse bamboo leaves in hot water to tenderise, before washing thoroughly in cold water.
+1. Soak bamboo leaves in warm water for 5 minutes to tenderise, before washing thoroughly in cold water.

 2. Wet strings to make them more pliable.